sadhukruz/YOUTUBE-Spam-Classifier/README.md

 After running the model the model acheived the F1 score of 95 % .
 I used logistic regression in this case.

+Improvements:

+If youtube implement this kind of spam classification for their comments, the users could enjoy a better user experience on the user side and on the company end there will not be a necessary for additional hardware for their storage and by classifying the spam comments they cal also stop abusive content in their systems.